omniaintranet/OmniaDocsG2/user-options/edit-user-profile-card/index.rst

 .. image:: my-profile-edit-metadata-clocktag-select.png

-When you're finished editing a section, click here to save the cahnges (or the x to not save):
+When you're finished editing a section, click here to save the changes (or the x to not save):

 .. image:: my-profile-edit-metadata-clocktag-select-save.png